-If a child starts to exhibit, or is exhibiting, any of the behaviours highlighted above please follow the College’s safeguarding procedures.
+If a child starts to exhibit, or is exhibiting, any of the behaviours highlighted above please follow the Federation’s safeguarding procedures.
 If you feel the child is in immediate danger contact the police.

 You can download a leaflet for parents with support and advice surrounding CSE by clicking here.